Cognitive Behavioral Therapy (CBT)

 What is Cognitive Behavioral Therapy (CBT)?

-Cognitive Behavioral Therapy (CBT) is a widely recognized and evidence-based form of psychotherapy that focuses on the interaction between thoughts, emotions, and behaviors.
-The fundamental principle of CBT therapy is that our thoughts and beliefs influence our feelings and actions.
-By identifying and challenging negative or distorted thought patterns, it helps individuals develop healthier ways of thinking and behaving, ultimately improving their mental health and quality of life.
+Cognitive Behavioral Therapy (CBT) is an evidence-based form of psychotherapy that focuses on the interaction between thoughts, emotions, and behaviors.
+It helps you develop healthier ways of thinking and behaving, ultimately improving your mental health and quality of life.

 What is Cognitive Behavioral Therapy Used For?